 Patrick Dougherty, known worldwide as the creator of ‘Stickwork,’ has selected the Children’s Museum of South Dakota as the location for his next masterpiece.
-The exhibit will be created at the Museum May 1-18th.
+The exhibit will be created at the Museum on May 1-18.

 “We’ve been planning this for years and are incredibly excited to host this unique type of art,” Children’s Museum of South Dakota’s Executive Director Kate Treiber said.
 “It will be amazing to watch our community volunteers work alongside Patrick Dougherty to bring this dynamic sculpture to life.”